lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 It is important to note that some of the rendered values could be rests.
 Rest are produced when event atributes as articulation or intensity are set to 0.

-The final result of a rhythmic motif is a sequence of floats.
-Consequently, a processed rhythmic motif can be a talea for a new motif.
+The final result of a rhythmic grid is a sequence of floats.
+Consequently, a processed rhythmic grid can be a talea for a new grid.

 --------
-## Harmonic motif
+## Harmonic grid

 A harmony can be expressed as a dictionary containing informations to be used by other functions to map pitches.
 These data is a representation of a group of pitches (usually a chord) and its interrelations with a pitch class set (usually a mode) and with the level of general chromatism.
 Using this information, certain functions adjust their values to the grid of pitches that fits this harmony and extract analytical information.

-A **harmonic motif** is coded into an array following this data structure:
+A **harmonic grid** is coded into an array following this data structure:

 | index | feature          | data format          | description
 | ----- | ---------------- | -------------------- | -----------